JohnBjrk/glimt/README.md

 - [ ] File-dispatcher
     - Write log messages to a file.
 Should probably be implemented as an actor.
     - Support log-rotation?
-- [ ] Add context-data to loggers
-    - Derive a new logger that can be used in for example for the duration of a web request which will automatically add some context specific data to the log-messages.
 - [ ] External log service dispatchers
     - Dispatch logs to an external service (rollbar, loggly ..).
 This is probably best done in a separate repository which implements a specific external service.
 - [ ] Dispatcher that use stderr